How my Grandkids learned creative visualization and trained their imagination.

-We are often amazed by children’s ability to have pleasure in every little thing.
+We are often amazed by children’s ability to enjoy every little thing.
 A child with a rich imagination becomes highly creative.
 Developing creative thinking also means developing social, emotional, physical, linguistic, and problem-solving skills and the ability to find innovative solutions to everyday problems.
-Problem-solving skills are one of the essential things in life.
+Problem-solving skills are one of essential things in life.

 Imagination and visualization transform into creativity.

 Creativity is a superpower for adults and children alike.
 Creative people can deal better with times and situations of uncertainty.
 Therefore, they can adapt to the unexpected and think of solutions in unfamiliar situations.
 Creative people know how things work and learn easier technical skills, like math and engineering.